Methodology

 How planting calendars are calculated

-Planting calendars are formula-based, not AI-generated.
+Planting calendars are computed deterministically from real data, not freeform-generated.
 For each variety + USDA hardiness zone combination, the calendar is computed from:

 Indoor-only categories (houseplant, succulent) are correctly excluded from the calendar — they have no seasonal planting window.
 The current dataset includes 0 varieties with calendar entries spanning USDA zones 1–13.

-• Troubleshooting (symptom → causes → fixes) — prompted with the variety's real pest/disease data from NC State Extension
+- Troubleshooting (symptom → causes → fixes) — composed from the variety's real pest/disease data from NC State Extension

-• Companion guide prose — prompted with the variety's real companion-plant records from our research database
+- Companion guide prose — composed from the variety's real companion-plant records in our research database

-• Succession guide — prompted with the variety's actual zone range and days-to-maturity
+- Succession guide — composed from the variety's actual zone range and days-to-maturity

-• Growing guide narrative (long-form) — prompted with NC State Extension content where available, otherwise generated from structured fields
+- Growing guide narrative (long-form) — composed from NC State Extension content where available, otherwise from structured field data

-2. Self-critique pass: the model reviews its own draft for banned phrases, vague abstractions, and AI-style cadence, then rewrites
+- Self-critique pass: the draft is reviewed for banned phrases, vague abstractions, and generic cadence, then rewritten

-• Companion plant identities (sourced from research; the prose around them is AI)
+- Companion plant identities (sourced from research; only the prose around them is composed)

 Limitations

-• AI-generated text can be wrong.
-Despite source-grounding and audit, hallucinations are possible.
+- Composed narrative sections can contain errors.
+Despite source-grounding and editorial audit, mistakes are possible.
 If you notice an error, please report it.

 Updates & corrections